gambl-offers/rainbet-referral-code/README.md

 4. Complete your deposit to automatically receive your bonus.

 The bonus is instant upon your first deposit, with no additional action required.
+The bonus is available forever, but you have 7 days to complete the bonus requirements.
+The bonus comes with a 40x wagering requirement.

 ## What Do You Get from the Promo Code?
 ------------------------------------